Azure/batch-shipyard/docs/95-low-priority-considerations.md

 documentation.

 ### Pool Allocation and Resizing
-* Low priority compute nodes can only be allocated with non-User Subscription Batch accounts.
+* Low priority compute nodes can only be allocated with Batch Service (i.e., not User Subscription) Batch accounts.
 * Pool and compute node allocation may take up to the full resize timeout and not reach full allocation with low priority if a low priority node is pre-empted and the target number of low priority nodes cannot be reached.